MacRobertson Miller Airlines: Turboprops and Ansett

 The purchase opened up new funds to acquire more F27s for Ansett.
-In the interim F27s were leased from the existing Ansett-ANA fleet and from Philippine Airlines to take up the booming traffic levels on MMA's routes in the early 1960s (see below).
-One F27 was permanently transferred from Ansett to MMA in 1964 and two new-build aircraft arrived in 1966 and 1968.
+In the interim, F27s were leased from the existing Ansett-ANA fleet and from Philippine Airlines to take up the booming traffic levels on MMA's routes in the early 1960s.
+One F27 was permanently transferred from Ansett to MMA in 196,4 and two new-build aircraft arrived in 1966 and 1968.

 The Mining Boom

 Ansett's purchase was well-timed, as Western Australia was about to undergo a huge increase in traffic as large-scale mining operations in the Pilbara began.
-The Goldsworthy mine began operations in 1965, exporting iron ore from Port Hedland (later joined by the mine at Newman) while the Mount Tom Price mine began operations in 1966, exporting via Dampier and Karratha, Western Australia.
+The Goldsworthy mine began operations in 1965, exporting iron ore from Port Hedland (later joined by the mine at Newman) while the Mount Tom Price mine began operations in 1966, exporting via Dampier and Karratha.
 Oil production at Barrow Island started in 1964.
-Also, 1963 saw the agreement to construct the Naval Communication Station Harold E. Holt at Exmouth, while up in the Kimberley the Ord River Irrigation Scheme had begun in 1960, promising an agricultural boom.
+Also, 1963 saw the agreement to construct the Naval Communication Station Harold E. Holt at Exmouth, while up in Kimberley, the Ord River Irrigation Scheme had begun in 1960, promising an agricultural boom.

 In the Northern Territory, the old 'mission runs', originally requiring numerous stops in remote, unfurnished airstrips to support small settlements and Christian missions, were being replaced by scheduled services to supply the new bauxite mining operations.
-The Nabalco facility at Gove started up in 1964, as did the GEMCO manganese ore mine at Groote Eylandt.
+The Nabalco facility at Gove started up in 1964, as did the Groote Eylandt Mining Company manganese ore mine at Groote Eylandt.

-All these activities brought a surge of traffic over MMA's routes, leaving the DC-3s worked to capacity.
-In 1964 MMA reported that its fleet accumulated over 87,000 flight hours, carried nearly 70,000 passengers, over 3000 tons of air freight and 180 tons of air mail.
+All these activities brought a surge of traffic over MMA's routes, leaving the DC-3s working to capacity.
+In 1964, MMA reported that its fleet accumulated over 87,000 flight hours, carried nearly 70,000 passengers, over 3000 LT of air freight and 180 LT of air mail.
 With Ansett ownership came funds to order more Fokker F27s as well as short-term leases of F27s and Douglas DC-4s from Ansett-ANA.
-MMA would eventually build a fleet of six F27s, with the DC-3s gradually being retired and the remaining fleet being relegated to freight, short-haul 'station runs', aerial survey work and charter operations.
+MMA would eventually build a fleet of six F27s, with the DC-3s gradually being retired and the remaining fleet being relegated to freight, short-haul 'station runs', aerial survey work, and charter operations.

-MMA also purchased an 8-seater Piaggio P.166 for serving the oil operations on Barrow Island and carrying survey and inspection teams for mines.
-Three Twin Otters were operated to serve mining operations at Yampi Sound, Tom Price and the traditional 'station runs' in the Kimberley.
-The Piaggio was officially owned and operated by the Commercial Aviation Company - Horrie Miller's original air service that he started in 1919.
+MMA also purchased an eight-seater Piaggio P.166 for serving the oil operations on Barrow Island and carrying survey and inspection teams for mines.
+Three Twin Otters were operated to serve mining operations at Yampi Sound, Tom Price and the traditional station runs in the Kimberley.
+The Piaggio was officially owned and operated by the Commercial Aviation Company – Horrie Miller's original air service that he started in 1919.
 It had been acquired as part of Ansett's purchase of MMA and folded into the larger company, and was now used for accountancy purposes to distinguish these distinctly different operations.

-In 1966 a statement by MMA declared it had become Australia's third-largest domestic airline (behind Ansett-ANA and TAA), serving 97 destinations and carrying over 100,000 passengers that year.
-MMA's timetabled route mileage now slightly exceeded that of Ansett-ANA.
-Freight tonnage carried by MMA had increased by over 50% in 1965-66.
+In 1966, a statement by MMA declared it had become Australia's third-largest domestic airline (behind Ansett-ANA and TAA), serving 97 destinations and carrying over 100,000 passengers that year.
+MMA's timetabled route mileage now slightly exceeds that of Ansett-ANA.
+Freight tonnage carried by MMA had increased by over 50% in 1965–66.